 A lot of my stories aren’t true, but this is a true story…

-Once upon a time there was a young puppet named Still.
+Once upon a time, there was a young puppet named Still.
 She wore black and white and eight shades of green, and had a happy, smiling face.
 Every morning, she went to school to study reading, juggling, arithmetic, and history.
 At recess, she and her friends chased each other around the playground pretending to be gargoyles.
 If the teachers weren’t looking, they tied bits of string to each other’s arms and legs and staggered around as if someone was pulling on them until whoever was pretending to be Key the Cutter set them all free.

 Still’s favorite thing wasn’t school or games, though—it was her violin.
 It had been carved out of the same piece of wood as her, and she never went anywhere without it.
 She loved its sweet young sound, and played everything on it, from tingly little nursery rhymes to the slow song of the canals at night.
 She even took it to bed with her, so that she could sleep with her arms around it.